SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 ### Session-28
 - How to create multiple environments with terraform in 3 ways ?
 Using same code but with different configuration ?
-- First method is "terraform.tfvars" & what does this do ?
+- First method is terraform.tfvars & what does this do ?
 - How do you control different environments in tfvars method ?
 Using "startswith" function ?
 - We create different buckets & dynamodb tables for Dev & Prod in tfvars method.
 - And also we create different folders for Dev & Prod in VS.